-Updates: Oct.
+Updates: Nov.
+21, 2014: Pitchbook shows round closed at $1.8MM, with Atlas and United Talent now also aboard.
+Oct.
 21, 2014: Overdog files for $2MM raise.
-LimeStone Fund (a TNInvestco), Chicago Ventures join TCVF, et al. Steve Berneman is CEO.
+LimeStone Fund (a TNInvestco affiliated with Mountain Group), Chicago Ventures join TCVF, et al. Steve Berneman is CEO.
 August 2012: Pro Player has been reconstituted and rebranded as Overdog.
 May 26 2012: Jim Lutz advised 25 May that he is no longer with Pro Player.
 Lutz directed inquiries to Hunter Hillenmyer, a former Chicago Bear player who is apparently now associated with ProPlayer.
 Our Feb.
 26, 2012 story is below.-Ed.

 PRO PLAYER CONNECT, pro-footballer Jason Kyle's Nashville-based startup, has a $3MM C-round in its playbook for 2012.

 The online service enables pro athletes in virtually every professional sport to review business and professional opportunities and purchase special-offer goods and services, 24x7.

 The startup has recruited about $1.75 in an equity and debt B round conducted since the company was chartered in Tennessee 18-months ago by founder, majority owner, chairman and CEO Kyle, the New Orleans Saints player, said President/COO Jim Lutz during a VNC interview.